Xunnamius/conventional-changelog-projector/README.md

 Calling
 [conventional-changelog-conventionalcommits](https://github.com/conventional-changelog/conventional-changelog/tree/master/packages/conventional-changelog-conventionalcommits)
 emits a promise, making the result impossible to reference in synchronized code (babel plugins, semantic-release configuration files, etc).
-This fork is sync only and can be consumed by both sync and async code alike.
+This fork can be consumed by both sync and async code alike.

 > This also means `configOverrides` cannot be a Promise.